vsuzdaltsev/simple_kube_cluster/README.md

 # Kubernetes cluster example

 ##### PREREQUISITES.
-The following components should be installed to perform test demo:
+The following components should be installed to perform demo:
 1. ruby ('ruby -v' to check)
 2. rake ('gem install rake' to install)
 3. terraform (use appropriate package manager to install)
 4. chef-run (a part of chef-workstation package, use appropriate package manager to install)
+5. jq (use appropriate package manager to install)
-5. you have to provide ssh key pair which will be used to access cloud VMs (see step 3 and step 4 and 5)
+6. you have to provide ssh key pair which will be used to access cloud VMs (see step 3 and step 4 and 5)

 ##### 1. Clone repo:
 ```